outdreamer/build-a-cure-1/docs/tasks/insight_extraction.md

 						- solution:

-							- origin assumption: start from boolean function definition:
+							- origin assumption: start from component definition:
 								- "boolean function: can be implemented with just AND, OR, & NOT"

-							- apply component definition:
+							- standardize & apply component definition:

 								- universal gate: gate set that can implement all digital systems (or all the boolean functions)

-								- inject component definition
-									- inject boolean function definition:
+								- apply 'specify' intent to make the definition clearer or more relevant

-										- boolean function: can be implemented with just AND, OR, & NOT
+									- inject component definition (boolean function: can be implemented with just AND, OR, & NOT)

-										- assess impact of definitions
-											- standardize component definition
-												- standardize boolean function definition to same format as universal gate definition, for comparison/analysis
+										- standardize component definition to same format as universal gate definition, for comparison/analysis
+											- identify problem type 'comparing different objects'
+												- identify corrective action for that problem type: 'standardize the objects until their differences are maximized'
+												- apply corrective action for that problem type:
+													- identify a common standard for comparison: 'abstract'
+													- apply common standard for comparison:
+														- identify abstract version of universal gate definition: 'components that can implement functionality'
+														- identify abstract version of boolean function definition: 'a function that can be implemented with components'
+											- identify problem type 'mismatch' in definitions: 'order of logic'
+												- identify corrective action of that problem type: 'reverse logical order'
+												- apply corrective action of that problem type:
-													- standardized boolean function definition, given order of 'universal gate' definition ('components that can implement functionality')
+													- boolean function: 'AND, OR, & NOT components that can implement boolean functionality'
+											- identify problem type 'recursive reference': 'boolean is a component set implementing boolean'
+												- identify corrective action of that problem type: 'give specific example'
+												- apply corrective action of that problem type:
-														- 'AND, OR, & NOT components can implement boolean functionality (conversion of 0/1 to 0/1)'
+													- boolean function: 'AND, OR, & NOT components that can implement conversion of 0/1 to a 0/1'

 										- inject new definition with same order as universal gate definition:

 											- universal gate: gate set that can implement all boolean functions
 												- requirement: gates
 													- output: boolean function

-										- boolean function: AND, OR, & NOT component set that implement conversion of 0 or 1 to a 0 or 1
+											- boolean function: AND, OR, & NOT component set that implement conversion of 0/1 to a 0/1
 												- requirement: AND, OR, & NOT components
-												- output: 0 or 1 converted to 0 or 1
+													- output: 0/1 converted to 0/1

 										- apply universal gate requirement/output to boolean function requirement/output
 											- to implement a universal gate that can implement boolean functions,
 												- you need AND, OR, & NOT components (requirements of boolean function)

-								- output universal gate definition: gate set that can implement AND, OR, & NOT
+								- output universal gate definition of 'specify' intent: gate set that can implement AND, OR, & NOT
+									- now you have a clear structure to look for when identifying universal gates

-							- metric: to test if a gate is universal, it needs to be able to implement AND, OR, & NOT
+							- solution metric: to test if a gate is universal, it needs to be able to implement AND, OR, & NOT

 		- group relevant processes:
 			- conversion of digital to analog & continuous to discrete